Mathématique: Chapter 64

 “Pretty sure it’s the latter.”
 Young gave him a wry tilt of the head.
 “At least so far.”

 “To Atlantis?”
 Young lifted his eyebrows.
-“I don’t think I’m cleared for anything but light duty.”
+“Don’t think I’m cleared for anything but light duty.”

-“Lots of desks on Atlantis.”
-Sheppard smiled faintly.
-“Just sayin’.”
-He reached out and hit the door controls.
+“Lotta desks on Atlantis.”
+Sheppard smiled faintly, then hit the door controls.

 They were the last to arrive.
-Mitchell, Carter, Teal’c, and Landry were all seated at the table.
+Mitchell, Carter, Teal’c, and Landry were seated at the table.
 SG-1 looked as roughed-up as Sheppard did.
-Carter had a zat-blast burn along her neck, only partially hidden by her royal blue collar.
+Carter had a Zat-blast burn along her neck, only partially hidden by her royal blue collar.
 She must have taken a hit at close range.
 Mitchell had a black eye.
-Teal’c’s suit was torn, and a bandage was wrapped around his left bicep, a lacy, irregular bloodstain appearing where he’d bled through gauze.
+Teal’c’s suit was torn, and a bandage was wrapped around his left biceps.
+An irregular bloodstain laced its way through the gauze.

-“We got him,” Shep said, clapping Young on the shoulder, as soon as they entered the room.
-“Took Everett—” Shep glanced at his phone, “ninety minutes to talk the guy down.
-But we achieved our primary and secondary mission directives, meaning he’s here, and by his own choice.”
+“We got him.”
+Sheppard clapped Young on the shoulder.
+“Took Everett—” Shep glanced at his phone, “—ninety minutes to talk the man down.
+But we achieved our primary and secondary mission directives, meaning he’s here and by his own choice.”

 Teal’c nodded.

 “Excellent work, colonel.”
-Landry gave Young a small, sharp nod.
+Landry gave Young a small nod.

 “Ninety minutes?”
 Mitchell eyed Young.
 “What’d you have to do, buy him dinner?”

 “More or less.”
-Young stepped forward, leaning heavily on his cane.
+Young leaned into his cane.
 “But yeah.
 He’s on board.
 McKay’s taking him to get checked out by Lam.”

-Sheppard dropped exhaustedly into the empty chair next to Cam.
-Young lowered himself carefully into the adjacent seat, next to Teal’c.
-“Any updates on Jackson and Vala?”
-Young asked, catching Landry’s eye.
+Sheppard dropped into the empty chair next to Cam.
+Young lowered himself into the seat next to Teal’c.
+“Any updates on Jackson and Vala?” he asked, catching Landry’s eye.

 “Last I heard Vala was still in surgery,” Landry said.
-“Jackson—” there was a note of hesitation in his voice.
+“Jackson—” he trailed off.

 “What about Jackson?”
-Mitchell asked, his voice stone-cold neutral.
+Mitchell asked, stone cold neutral.

-“Dr. Lam has moved Dr. Jackson to one of the isolation suites.
-She’s now less certain that the virus he’s been infected with is of terrestrial origin.”
+“Dr. Lam has moved Dr. Jackson to an isolation suite.
+She’s—less certain the virus he’s been infected with is of terrestrial origin.”

 “Oh no,” Carter breathed.

 “He hasn’t been himself since Vagonbrei.”
-Carter’s voice was a whisper, but it cut through Mitchell’s volume like a knife.
+Carter’s voice was soft, but it cut through Mitchell’s volume like a knife.
 “So tired.”

 “Vagonbrei?”
 Young demanded.

 “Do we have any idea what kind of virus it is, if it’s not terrestrial?”
-Mitchell demanded, looking at Landry.
+Mitchell demanded of Landry.
 “Has Dr. Lam run any kind of genetic analysis on it?
 That parsimony stuff that can determine evolutionary relationships?
 Is it Ori?
 Is it—something else?”
-Mitchell’s eyes flicked to Young and then back to Landry.
+Mitchell’s gaze flicked to Young.

 Landry raised his eyebrows at Mitchell, but all he said was, “She’s working on exactly that, colonel.
 She hopes to have results by tomorrow.”

-But it was possible, very possible, that all along, it had been Jackson who had needed them.
+But it was possible, very possible, that all along, it had been Jackson who’d needed them.
 All of them.
 In ways he couldn’t speak.
 For things he couldn’t name.
 Young’s throat ached with it.

-“Teal’c,” he whispered, beneath the ongoing commentary from Carter and Mitchell.
+“Teal’c,” he said softly, beneath the ongoing commentary from Carter and Mitchell.

-Teal’c looked over at him.
-In the Jaffa’s expression, Young saw the same agonized suspicion that he, himself felt.
+Teal’c looked at him.
+In the Jaffa’s expression, Young saw the same suspicion he himself felt.
 The other man nodded at him.
 One time.
-The movement slow.
-Young looked back at him, trying to put every question he had on his face.
+Young tried to put every question he had on his face.

 Young nodded.